franck403/spellchecker/README.md

 - [ ] word chords
 - [x] french accent ex : é,ç, etc
 - [x] New website UI

 ## Speed
-Please note That the project is not optimazied for production.
+Please note That the project was never tested for production.

 ## How to use
 ###### <script type='module' src="checker.js"></script>